MahmoudGamalJr/Leetcode-ProblemSolving/README.md

 # Leetcode Solutions
-Here!!! some of my solutions on [Leetcode](https://leetcode.com/problemset/all/) online judge attached with the statement of the problem.
+Here!!! some of my solutions on [Leetcode](https://leetcode.com/problemset/all/) online judge, the solutions are attached with the statement of the problem.

 - [My Leetcode Profile](https://leetcode.com/Mahmoud_Gamal_/)